bittorrent/btc/README.md

     }

-In order to keep this file clean you can use `btc set` to change things in the settings file.
+In order to keep this file clean you can use `btc set` to change settings.

     $ btc set host 192.168.1.10
     $ btc set port 8889

-If you want to remove a setting from the settings file and get the default back, you can use the `--delete` option to get rid of it.
+If you want to remove a setting and get the default back, you can use the `--delete` option to get rid of it.

     $ btc set --delete host